 heavy rain is the major contributor to flooding.
 However, U.S. Lake Ontario residents do not accept the scientific data.
 Instead, they claim flooding is the result of Plan 2014.
 Scientists project a $20 million loss under this plan, compared with $18 million under the previous Plan 1958DD.
 Therefore, if Plan 1958DD was still in effect, it would only reduce shoreline damages by 5%.

 The Nature Conservancy predicts that healthier wetlands will improve fishing, hunting, and other outdoor activities, along with greater economic returns.
 Healthier, diverse wetlands, especially healthy ones that are not overcrowded, filter nutrient pollutants – animal waste and all fertilizers – out of the water.
 Those pollutants encourage algae and bacteria growth in the waters near the Lake Ontario shore.
-Research indicates that healthier, more diverse wetlands could help reduce pollution, something that cattails are less effective at doing.
+Research indicates that healthier, more diverse wetlands could help reduce pollution, something that cattails are less effective at.

 Even though property losses have dropped since the introduction of the dam, the IJC has to balance the need for environmental conservation with the needs of lake and river shore landowners.
 Unfortunately, landowners in each environmental area feel their property should be fully protected—an impossible task.
 When I discussed this with people I know, one said the shipping interests are the ones the governments are trying to protect, another said, you can’t believe what the government tells you.
 Although it is generally true that laws and regulations typically favor the moneyed interests, in this case the primary concern for governments is to balance the environment, commercial, and landowners’ needs based on what the current environmental science tells us about the shores of the Great Lakes.
 Ignoring this risks our grandchildren’s generation.